-I therefore, the prisoner in the Lord, beg you to walk worthily of the calling with which you were called, with all lowliness and humility, with patience, bearing with one another in love.
-Ephesians 1:1-2
+I therefore, the prisoner in the Lord, urge you to walk worthy of the vocation with which you were called, with all lowliness and humility, with patience, bearing with one another in love, being eager to keep the unity of the Spirit in the bond of peace.
+Ephesians 4:1-3

 1 Bel and Nebo,